BlastWind/hearthstone-battlegrounds/docs/Model.md

 upgradeScope :: (Card -> Card) -> (GameState -> GameState)
 ```

+The `zoom` lens allows us to write this efficiently.

 ### Guiding Questions
 #### Modelling `Malchezaar`, `Seafarer`, `Bazaar Dealer`, `Chimera`, `Octosari`, `Felboar`, `Elise`?

-The named minions are have special effects that also have the notion of "counters" to them.
+These minions are have special effects that also have the notion of "counters" to them.

 First, I write some algebraic laws:
 ```haskell